proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/contributing/patches.rst

 * Follow the :ref:`coding_style` guidelines.

+* If you are a new contributor, or if your mail address changed, you may update the ``.mailmap`` file.
+  Otherwise the new name or address will be added by a maintainer.
+  Keeping this file up-to-date will help when someone wants to contact you about the changes you contributed to.

 * If you add new files or directories you should add your name to the ``MAINTAINERS`` file.

+* Initial submission of new PMDs should be prepared against a corresponding repo.

+  * Thus, for example, initial submission of a new network PMD should be prepared against dpdk-next-net repo.

+  * Likewise, initial submission of a new crypto or compression PMD should be prepared against dpdk-next-crypto repo.

+  * For other PMDs and more info, refer to the ``MAINTAINERS`` file.

 * New external functions should be added to the local ``version.map`` file.
-  See the :doc:`Guidelines for ABI policy and versioning </contributing/versioning>`.
+See the :doc:`ABI policy <abi_policy>` and :ref:`ABI versioning <abi_versioning>` guides.
 New external functions should also be added in alphabetical order.

+* Any new API function should be used in ``/app`` test directory.

+* When introducing a new device API, at least one driver should implement it.

 * Important changes will require an addition to the release notes in ``doc/guides/rel_notes/``.
   See the :ref:`Release Notes section of the Documentation Guidelines <doc_guidelines>` for details.